On this page you will find all the information regarding the service that Maynard Johns are offering during the coronavirus pandemic.

 We also have information pages for the following:

 Support for Business during the coronavirus pandemic.
 This covers the Coronavirus Job Retention Scheme (CJRS), the Self-Employed Income Support Scheme (SEISS), Bounce Back Loans, Rate Relief Grants and more

 We are still working…

-Unfortunately, we have had to take the decision to close our office to the public.
-However, we know that many of you still need to drop off and pick things up so to enable clients to make essential visits to the office you can book an appointment with our reception team.
+Unfortunately, we had to take the decision to close our office to the public during the lockdown.
+However, we know many of you still need to drop off and pick things up so, to enable clients to make essential visits to the office, you can book an appointment with our reception team.

 Appointments to make essential visits to the office will be available between 10:00am and 1:00pm and between 2:00pm and 4:00pm from Monday to Friday.

 We would request that, where possible, you send in any records electronically.
 We can provide you with a secure portal if you do not wish to use email.
 If this is not possible, please deliver small records using the post box on the side of the building rather than booking an appointment.

 Incoming post will still be checked regularly, but will be subject to a quarantine period to keep staff safe, so please use email where possible for urgent queries or contact the office to discuss your requirements.

 If you have booked an appointment, our locked door policy continues, so please arrive at our office at your arranged time, ring the doorbell and wait for our reception team to answer the door and step back to a safe point before entering.
 Only one person may enter our office at a time, and we would request that masks are worn by all visitors.

 Our telephone lines are open as normal between 9:00am and 5:00pm Monday to Friday.